 The undergraduate minor program of study in Nuclear Science and Engineering at FVSU is sponsored by U.S. Nuclear Regulatory Commission (NRC) and is open to all undergraduate students majoring in STEM fields including Biology, Chemistry, Computer Science and Information Systems, Electronic Engineering Technology, and Mathematics.

-- Educate undergraduate students in fundamentals of nuclear science and engineering field through offering a program of study in this field and engaging students in laboratory based hands-on activities
+The goal of this program is to educate undergraduate students in fundamentals of nuclear science and engineering field through offering a program of study in this field and engaging students in laboratory based hands-on activities.

-- Offer online courses related to this program by designing a Web site that will serve as a virtual center for the nuclear energy resources at FVSU
+- Offering online courses related to this program by designing a Web site that will serve as a virtual center for the nuclear energy resources at FVSU

-- Establish a basic undergraduate research program by engaging students in small-scale applied engineering and nuclear science projects on FVSU campus
+- Establishing a basic undergraduate research program by engaging students in small-scale applied engineering and nuclear science projects on FVSU campus

-- Increase student awareness about the educational and career opportunities in nuclear science and engineering fields
+- Increasing student awareness about the educational and career opportunities in nuclear science and engineering fields

-- Recruit students, particularly minorities, to pursue higher education in the fields related to nuclear science and engineering
+- Recruiting students, particularly minorities, to pursue higher education in the fields related to nuclear science and engineering

 The curriculum of the minor program includes the following courses: